High-Linalool Strains Perfect for Relaxing

 Average CBD content: 0%

-Grandaddy Purple is an iconic California strain that also goes by GDP and Grandaddy Purp, evidently named for the deep purple colors that paint the flower.
-This strain isn’t for beginners – it has a potent THC content that delivers a long-lasting high.
-A high amount of linalool will keep your body relaxed while your mind wanders off nowhere in particular.
+The Grandaddy Purple cultivar is an iconic California strain that also goes by GDP and Grandaddy Purp, evidently named for the deep purple colors that paint the flower.
+This cultivar isn’t a beginner-friendly strain — its potent THC content may deliver long-lasting effects.
+Its high amount of linalool may keep your body relaxed while your mind wanders off nowhere in particular.
 You may feel the desire not to move for several hours; plan accordingly.

 Average linalool content: 1.0%